BrianPugh/cyclopts/docs/source/autoregistry.rst

    Downloading data from Amazon.

-Not bad, but let's see how this would look with autoregistry.
+Not bad, but let's see how this would look with AutoRegistry.

 .. code-block:: python